npgy/album2vid/README.md

 Some things to note are that this renders in x264 and 1080x1080.
 Your cover art must be 1:1 aspect ratio; most are.

 I hope anyone who comes across this finds it useful!

+### Big thanks to:
+Z from Nightride FM for help with FFMPEG
+HurleyBirdJr for creating the GUI (wip)